hsandamini/hsandamini/README.md

 # Hi there, I'm Hiruni Sandamini 👋

-I am an undergraduate pursuing a **BSc (Hons) in Statistics** at the Faculty of Applied Sciences, **University of Sri Jayewardenepura**, Sri Lanka .
+I am an undergraduate pursuing a **BSc (Hons) in Statistics** at the Faculty of Applied Sciences, **University of Sri Jayewardenepura**, Sri Lanka.
 Driven by a passion for data and quantitative reasoning, I focus on extracting meaningful patterns from complex datasets to support data-driven decision-making.
 My academic background combines rigorous statistical theory with applied analytics, preparing me to tackle real-world challenges through predictive modeling, data visualization, and structured problem-solving.

 ---